Fgraziano/design2phase/README.md

 - Countermatching (CM).

 Default sampling designs includes SRS and CC designs.
-The main function has few mandatory parameters (pBM, betaBM, N, n); other parameters are set with default, but can be modified according to the setting of interest and the information available from the phase I.
+The main function has few mandatory parameters (```r pBM, betaBM, N, n```); other parameters are set with default, but can be modified according to the setting of interest and the information available from the phase I.

  To perform the simplest scenario: